row-engineering/ai-narration/README.md

 ### Contribution guidelines:

 - Keep PRs focused and atomic
-- Include comprehensive descriptions
+- Include comprehensive but relevent descriptions
 - Add tests or detailed documentation
-- Follow existing code standards
+- Follow existing code and formatting standards (tabs, not spaces)

 Pull requests are encouraged and often welcome.
 [Pick an issue](https://github.com/row-engineering/ai-audio/issues) or a feature and help us out!